 As a state institution, UConn has three rates of tuition - instate, New England compact and out of state.
 New England compact students are those students with residency in New Hampshire, Rhode Island and Vermont (i.e. New England states without a public law school).
 Our generous residency statute allows out-of-state and New England Compact residents to become Connecticut residents after one year of study.
 Changing residency would reduce tuition and your cost of attendance significantly.

 The student finance office is responsible for all need-based awards.
 Students who have financial need may be eligible for tuition remission, opportunity grants or federal work study.
-It is quite possible that students are able to meet their overall cost of attendance with a combination of merit and need-based awards.

 The cost of attendance is comprised of tuition and fees and living expenses.
 Tuition and fees are set by the University and represent the costs associated with taking courses at the Law School.
 Fees include the following; general university, deposit account, technology, student activity, parking and iInfrastructure maintenance.
 Student activity fees directly support activities of the Student Bar Association and all student organizations.